Horrendous

-Horrendous is an American death metal band from Philadelphia, Pennsylvania.
-The band has released four full-length studio albums to date, the most recent being Idol, released through Season of Mist on September 28, 2018.
+Horrendous is an American progressive death metal band from Philadelphia, Pennsylvania.
+The band has released five full-length studio albums to date, the most recent being Ontological Mysterium, released through Season of Mist on August 18, 2023.

 Career

 The band was formed by Damian Herring and brothers Matt and Jamie Knox in 2009, with bassist Alex Kulick joining the band in 2016.
 While the band's debut album The Chills displayed a relatively traditional approach to the death metal genre, the band has since moved towards a more progressive metal sound, a development and style which has been compared with that of Death.
 The band's 2014 album Ecdysis and more recent albums have received critical acclaim from major publications such as Pitchfork, Decibel, Stereogum and Spin.
+Their most recent album Ontological Mysterium was chosen as Decibel's top album of 2023.